4-Day Classic Inca Trail

 • Vegetarian or special menus are available at no extra cost

-• One textile snack bag per person, to avoid the usage of plastic bags that contaminate our environment.
+• One textile snack bag per person, to avoid the use of plastic bags that contaminate our environment.

 • Hot water every morning and evening for washing purposes

-• Boiled water to fill in your water bottle every morning and night
+• Boiled water to fill your water bottle every morning and night

 • Toilet tent with biodegradable toilet facilities.